 What Is the Average Salary for a Certified Ultrasound Technician?

 It is generally acknowledged that ultrasound technicians with certification make a higher average salary than those without certification.
-However, other factors, such as location and employer, affect salaries.
+However, other factors such as location and employer can affect salaries.
 Read on to find out more about how much professionals in this field can earn.
-Schools offering Diagnostic Medical Sonography degrees can also be found in these popular choices.

-According to PayScale.com, ultrasound technicians with the RDMS certification earned a median salary of $45,781 in April 2014.
-On the other hand, the same source reported that the median salary for ultrasound technicians in general was $43,639 at that time.
+According to PayScale.com, ultrasound technicians with the RDMS certification earned a median salary of $67,000 in June 2019.
+On the other hand, the same source reported that the median salary for ultrasound technicians in general was $56,234 in May of 2019.
 However, salaries depend on your employer and location as well.

 Salary by Employer

 While the U.S. Bureau of Labor Statistics (BLS) does not report figures for certified ultrasound technicians, it does have salary data for diagnostic medical sonographers in general (www.bls.gov).
 In May 2018, the BLS reported that most of these professionals earned between $51,430 and $100,480.
 The largest employer of sonographers was general and surgical hospitals, and the average salary offered by those facilities was $74,180.

 According to the BLS, California, Florida, New York, Texas and Illinois employed the most diagnostic medical sonographers in May 2018.
 Salaries for these locations ranged from $71,580-$92,660, with Hawaii offering the highest pay of any state.

 Of all metropolitan areas, the New York-Newark-Jersey City, NY-NJ-PA, area had the highest employment level and offered an average wage of $76,530, according to May 2018 BLS figures.
 On the other hand, the highest average wage of $114,250 was found in the Salinas, CA, metro area.